Immigration Frequently Asked Questions

 As of February 15, 2024, graduates of master’s degree programs that are less than 2 years in length will be eligible for a 3-year work permit.
 All other PGWP eligibility criteria must be met.

-I am completing my program in December 2024, and my study permit is also expiring in December 2024.
+I am completing my program in December 2024, and my study permit also expires in December 2024.
 Can I apply for PGWP in advance or do I need to extend my study permit?

-No, you cannot submit your PGWP application to IRCC until you receive a Program Completion Letter from the University.
-If your study permit is going to expire before you receive your Program Completion Letter from the University, you will need to apply to extend your study permit and we recommend that you submit the extension application at least 3- 4 before the expiration date listed on your permit.
-Detailed information about the PGWP application process can be found on our website here.
+You cannot submit your PGWP application to IRCC until you receive a Program Completion Letter from the University; this document can only be issued to you once you complete ALL your program requirements.
+If your study permit is going to expire before you receive your Program Completion Letter from the University, you will need to apply to extend your study permit and we recommend that you submit the extension application at least 3-4 before the expiration date listed on your permit.

 Do undergraduate students enrolled in bachelor's programs still qualify for PGWP?
 Any changes?